seemshuu/SimpifyMi/README.md

 # SimpifyMi
+A MATLAB app featuring the visualization of Simpson's 1/3 Rule of Integration and Matrix Inversion
 # -App Install-
 Quickie method (.mlappinstall) *This needs MATLAB 2019 or higher This method is a fast way of parsing App designer